Grantee Guide

 Step 3: Plan and Install Your Project

-- Gather your resources.
-Check out the Minnesota Board of Water and Soil Resources Planting for Pollinators Design Guide, our Plan a Project page, and our Resources page for detailed guidance on your specific project.
+Make a plan.
+Check out the Minnesota Board of Water and Soil Resources’ Planting for Pollinators Design Guide, our Plan a Project page for detailed guidance on your specific project.
+Feel free to download our Project Tracker spreadsheet or make your own.

 - Prepare your planting site.
 Use our Quick Guide to Site Preparation to determine which site prep method is best for your project.